rghalayini/guess_the_number_game/README.md

-# guess_the_number_game
+# guess the number game

-Classical guess the number game.
+This is a classical guess the number game wrote in Python.
 Simply guess what number the computer chose.
 Keep guessing until you guess correct.
-The computer will give you a hing if you guess wrong.
+The computer will give you a hint if you guess it wrong.